sth1997/GraphSet/README.md

 If you want to input other graphs in text format, you can read `src/dataloader.cpp` for how to change the input method.

+## Reproduce Scripts

+We provide one-step reproduce scripts.

+After building the project, run `reproduce/reproduce_main.py`.
+Results will be in `reproduce_result`, and logs will be in `reproduce_log`.
+The reproduce process will take several hours.

+Also not that `data_path` and `command_prefix` in the script should be modified according to the environment of the machine.